 \section{Abstract}

-{The majority of genetic variants identified in genome-wide association studies of complex traits are non-coding, and characterizing their function remains an important challenge in human genetics.
+{Characterizing non-coding variant function remains an important challenge in human genetics.
 Genomic deep learning models have emerged as a promising approach to enable \textit{in silico} prediction of variant effects.
-These include supervised sequence-to-activity models, which predict genome-wide chromatin states or gene expression levels directly from DNA sequence, and self-supervised genomic language models.
+These include supervised sequence-to-activity models, which predict molecular phenotypes such as genome-wide chromatin states or gene expression levels directly from DNA sequence, and self-supervised genomic language models.
 Here, we review progress in leveraging these models for non-coding variant effect prediction.
-We describe practical considerations for making such predictions and categorize the types of ground truth data that have been used to evaluate deep learning-based variant effect predictions, providing insight into the settings in which current models are most useful.
-We also discuss downstream applications of such models to understanding disease-relevant non-coding variants.
-Our review highlights key considerations for practitioners and opportunities for future improvements in model development and evaluation.}
+We describe practical considerations for making such predictions and categorize the types of ground truth data used to evaluate variant effect predictions, providing insight into the settings in which current models are most useful.
+Our Review highlights key considerations for practitioners and opportunities for improvement in model development and evaluation.}